Eidsiva-Energi/terraform-modules/kafka-topics/README.md

 # Kafka terraform module
-A module for defining topics, connectors, and schemas in Kafka clusters owned by the Eidsiva group and it's daugther companies
+A module for defining topics and schemas in Kafka clusters owned by the Eidsiva group and it's daugther companies

 ## Topics